giecaruff/dlis_investigation/README.md

 # dlis_investigation
 software to investigation of main components of Equinor dlis library.

-HUgeeeee thanks to Isabella for all support
+HUgeeeee thanks to Isabela Dantas de Albuquerque for all support and original investigation.